Diversity Engagement Center

 - Develop and implement co-curricular programs and services that foster cultural competency.

-- Provide a safe and accountable space for all students to engage their multiple, intersecting, and evolving identities.
+- Provide a safe and welcoming space for all students to engage their multiple, intersecting, and evolving identities.

 Land Acknowledgement